lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-when-statement-kotlin"}

 Note that all branch conditions are checked sequentially until one of them is satisfied.
-So, only the first suitable
+So only the first suitable
 branch is executed.

 Below is an example of using `when` as an expression.
+The `when` syntax is assigned immediately to a variable.

 ```kotlin
 fun main() {